 4. The Magdalen House is actually a house

 We are in a home setting with a small population of women.
-Clients learn to get back into a daily routine by completing house chores, participating in group meditation, cooking meals together, and so much more.
+Clients in our Social Detox program learn to get back into a daily routine by completing house chores, participating in group meditation, cooking meals together, and so much more.
 This setting helps our clients feel like they are part of a family and a community and is different than a traditional treatment which can look and feel more like a medical facility.

 5. We exist to make recovery available for every alcoholic woman who wants help

-Our Social Detox and Peer Recovery Programs offer a place where our clients and visitors can be surrounded by women who suffer from alcoholism and are actively pursuing freedom in recovery.
-These programs not only allow us to serve alcoholic women at any stage of her recovery, but they also provide an environment where women do not feel different than each other.
+All of our programs and services offer a place where our clients and visitors can be surrounded by women who suffer from alcoholism and are actively pursuing freedom in recovery.
+These programs not only allow us to serve alcoholic women at any stage of their recovery, but they also provide an environment where women do not feel different than each other.
 Instead, these women connect and feel like they belong to a community.

 6. We offer a simple, proven spiritual solution that really works